gmellini/Microsoft-Defender-Security-Center-Hunting-Queries/README.md

 Hope can be useful.
 If you find any FP or you want suggest some modification please send a PR

-## Ryuk ransomware
+## Red Canary - detection of Ryuk ransomware
-Following rules map the detection opportunities highlighted in Red Canary blog post [A Bazar start: How one hospital thwarted a Ryuk ransomware outbreak](https://redcanary.com/blog/how-one-hospital-thwarted-a-ryuk-ransomware-outbreak/).
+Detection opportunities highlighted in Red Canary blog post [A Bazar start: How one hospital thwarted a Ryuk ransomware outbreak](https://redcanary.com/blog/how-one-hospital-thwarted-a-ryuk-ransomware-outbreak/)
-I suggest to read the blog post and then try the queries on your Security Center to identify FP or anomalies to be investigated

 ### Detection Opportunity 1: Process hollowing of cmd.exe
 ```